nuxt/website-v2/content/en/guides/configuration-glossary/configuration-components.md

 - Type: `string` ([glob pattern]( https://github.com/isaacs/node-glob#glob-primer))
 - Default: `**/*.${extensions.join(',')}`

-Acceptance pattern that will be run against specified `path`.
+Within the specified `path`, only files that match this pattern will be included.

 #### ignore